AmerAbdelrahman/amerabdelrahman.github.io/_working_papers/monopsony-in-space.md

 ---
 title: "Monopsony in Space: Commuting & Labor Market Power <span style='font-style:italic;font-size:0.7em'> (Job Market Paper) </span>"
 paper_order: 1
-# links:
+links:
-#   - name: Latest Version
+  - name: Download Paper
-#     url: "/assets/pdf/jmp.pdf"
+    url: "/assets/pdf/JMP.pdf"
-#     icon: fas fa-download
+    icon: fas fa-download
 ---

 <details>
   <summary>Abstract</summary>
-  <p>Around 40% of employees in Canada work within 5 km of their place of residence, highlighting workers' preference for proximity to workplace.
-In this paper, I examine the role of commuting costs in shaping labor market power.
-I leverage a subway expansion in Vancouver during the 2010 Winter Olympics and show that workers who gained improved access to the subway network experienced an increase in earnings by 1.5-2%.
+  <p>   This paper studies the role of commuting costs in shaping labor market power, and the allocation of workers to firms.
+I build, identify, and estimate a two-sided labor market matching model featuring strategic interactions in wage-setting, commuting costs, and residential choice.
+Changes to workers' commuting costs affects their allocation to firms, and due to strategic interactions, labor supply elasticity.
+I study the direct and distributional consequences of a commuting shock through the lens of a subway expansion in Vancouver during the 2010 Winter Olympics.
+Empirically, workers who gained improved access to the subway network experienced an increase in earnings by 1.5-2% relative to workers with no change in access.
 I provide suggestive evidence the effect is driven by job switchers who travel farther to new employers.
-To interpret these findings, I build, identify, and estimate a two-sided labor market matching model featuring wage-posting, commuting costs, and residential choice.
-Using the estimated model, I replicate the reduced form effects and show that the expansion reallocated workers to more productive firms.
-I also show that labor market concentration dropped by 8% in treated areas due to the expansion.
-The reallocation came at the cost of workers in other neighborhoods, highlighting the distributional consequences from the increased competition for high paying jobs due to asymmetric commuting shocks.
-Separately, I use the model to shed light on the role of geographic distribution of firms in shaping the spatial distribution of wage markdowns.
+Using the estimated model, I show that the expansion reallocated workers in affected areas to more productive firms.
+In equilibrium, neighborhoods with improved access experienced an 8% drop in labor market concentration.
+Simultaneously, workers in other neighborhoods were crowded out from high productivity jobs, and faced worse labor market outcomes.
+This showcases how improved commuting costs for some neighborhoods has adverse spillover effects on other areas through increased competition amongst workers for high-paying jobs.
+I further show that 10-15% of the spatial variation in wage markdowns, can be explained by the non-uniform access to firms within a Commuting Zone.
+This operates through changes in worker to firm sorting, underscoring the role of differential job access in shaping labor market power across space.
 </p>
 </details>